 - Feel free to adjust the seasonings as needed and based on your own personal preference.

-- For lower sodium, substitute tamari plus 1 tbsp water for the soy sauce.
+- For lower sodium, substitute tamari plus 1 tablespoon water for the soy sauce.

-- If you don't have date syrup, substitute with molasses or use 1 tbsp maple syrup (and omit the additional ½ tsp maple syrup).
+- If you don't have date syrup, substitute with molasses or use 1 tablespoon maple syrup (and omit the additional ½ teaspoon maple syrup).

 - This makes about 1 cup of bacon bits.